Custom attribute map rules

 2. Exact matches: These will look for an exact match for an attribute value coming from the IdP and set a reader field only when it finds that exact match.

-3. Regex pattern: The most flexible and complex rule, in these you can define a regular expression (regex) pattern to match an IdP value, and set a reader field accordingly.
+3. Regex pattern: The most flexible and complex rule.
+Define a regular expression (regex) pattern to match an IdP value and set a reader field accordingly.
 We use the PHP flavor of regex.

 Default rules